Kerry1207/WaterCredit/README.md

 npm install
 ```

-At this point you must create '.dotenv' file for set some settings for launch correctly the server.
+At this point you must create '.env' file for set some settings for launch correctly the server.
 This configuration file must contain the following keys with related values:

 > <br/>
 > ENDPOINT=http://localhost<br/>
 > APPLICATION_PORT=[Replace with your port]<br/>
 > ENDPOINT_PY=http://localhost<br/>
+> FRONT_END_ENDPOINT=[Replace with front end endpoint + port]<br/>
 > PY_PORT=[Replace with the port that currently running the water-credit-ai project]<br/>
 > MONGODB_URL=[Your MongoDB url]<br/>
 > <br/>